-The Antara Association is an incorporated society set up to run community care projects and to teach and encourage people to live by the philosophy and seven principles of the law of one.
+The Antara Association is an incorporated society and a registered charity, set up to run community care projects and to teach and encourage people to live by the philosophy and seven principles of the law of one.
 Antara’s small group of lifetime members are committed to living by this philosophy and maintain ultimate responsibility for the projects.
 This lifetime commitment is one of the things that keeps our projects strong.

 The seven principles of the philosophy are:

 Knowing ourselves and what we are (spiritual entities & part of the oneness of humankind)

 Ensuring we know the true nature of what we do

 Ensuring we know why we do what we do

 Being as assured as possible that our actions hurt no one